 New neighbors are sure to bring around a plate of something delicious when they come by to introduce themselves and make sure you’re settling in alright.

 Speaking of “something delicious,” you’re sure to find your new favorite restaurant soon enough.
 There is so much incredible food here in Texas, whether it’s native to the state or made its way here.
 You’ll find the best barbecue and Tex-Mex here, and don’t let anyone tell you differently.
 If you’re craving something else, you’re sure to find it here!

 Thrillist ranked all 50 states by their food, with Texas in first, an award we will happily accept.
 Take a look at their review to get a sample idea of Texas food!

 Lower Cost of Living!

 It’s cheaper to live in Texas!
-Across the board, the cost of living is lower than many other highly desirable states, like California, Florida, and Washington.
+Across the board, the cost of living is lower than in many other highly desirable states, like California, Florida, and Washington.
 Plus, there’s no state income tax, meaning that you get to keep more of what you earn.
 That means more money to pay off dental school debt, buy your first home, or anything you want!

 We know you’re not just in dentistry for the money, but you do have to be able to support yourself.
 Texas is an incredible state to live and work in, and the lower cost of living really helps you make every dollar count so you can achieve your financial goals.

 Why Dental Careers in Texas Are Bigger